martenson/public-galaxy-servers/README.md

 ## Data Format

-`servers.csv` is stored as a CSV file with a single header line.
+`servers.csv` is created as a CSV file with a single header line.
 The columns are:

 Column     | Example               | Meaning
 ---------- | --------------------- | ---------------------